josephabrams/physiCell_project_launcher/README.md

 install into PhysiCell main directory

-Uses the built in Make Reset and then swaps the files from a projects directory Run python Projects.py <project_name> to switch projects all projects will be stored in ./projects directory
+Uses the built in Make Reset and then swaps the files from a projects directory
+- In terminal: $python Projects.py <project_name>

+- switch projects or create new project
+- projects will be stored in ./projects directory
 - [ ] **TO DO**: make these backup the current files on switch

 - The projects directory is created on first run if a new project is created